An 11-year-old with autism was arrested for scratching a classmate with a pencil, lawsuit says

 Now, almost 18 months after the incident, the boy’s family is suing the Douglas County School District and Douglas County Sheriff’s Office, claiming they failed to properly train school resource officers on how to handle situations involving children with disabilities.

 The boy, who is referred to as A.V. in the lawsuit, was arrested on suspicion of assault, harassment and resisting arrest.
-The charges were eventually dropped, but not before the child’s parents had to post a $25,000 bond to get the boy out of juvenile jail.
+The charges were eventually dropped but not before the child’s parents had to post a $25,000 bond to get the boy out of juvenile jail.

 “I can’t even imagine your 11-year-old child, with or without disabilities, being in that situation of getting dragged down the hallway in handcuffs and being put in a police car,” attorney Jack Robinson, who is representing the boy’s family, said in an interview with The Washington Post.
-“It’s abhorrent, it’s shocking.”
+“It’s abhorrent.
+It’s shocking.”

 The federal lawsuit, which was first reported by the Denver Post, was filed Tuesday in the District of Colorado by the American Civil Liberties Union of Colorado and Denver law firm Spies, Powers & Robinson.

 The harrowing case in Colorado has again raised questions on when and where police should be called on to help, as critics argue that a mental health crisis inside a classroom falls outside the role of law enforcement.

 In August, an 8-year-old Florida boy with emotional and behavioral disabilities was arrested for an alleged incident with a substitute teacher.
 Two months later, a 7-year-old with autism in North Carolina was handcuffed and pinned to the ground by a school resource officer for allegedly spitting inside his special-needs school.

 Paula Hans, a spokeswoman with the Douglas County School District, declined to comment on the case.